 “Our brand momentum remains strong,” Brewer says of Callaway, whose Wall Street ticker symbol is ELY in honor of the company’s founder.

 “Admittedly, our success in 2017 has made 2018 a high hurdle,” Brewer said, “but we believe we are up to the challenge.
 Looking ahead, we are encouraged not only by improving golf industry fundamentals but also by the strength of our 2018 product line.”

 Key investments in Golf Entertainment venue Topgolf, an improving position as the #2 ball manufacturer, and an innovative approach to digital media have continued to distinguish and define Callaway’s approach.

 Callaway has been behind a number of notable advancements in the equipment sector, perhaps none bigger than the Big Bertha and Great Big Bertha drivers, which ushered in the era of “oversized” club heads.
 The company also introduced the first-of-its-kind hex dimple pattern that yielded 100 percent dimple coverage.
 Callaway’s S2H2 line (short, straight, hollow hosel) was one of the company’s early successes and led to the Big Bertha line.
 In addition to the ascendancy of the Callaway’s Epic line, the company recently resurrected the Apex name for a line of irons, having acquired rights to the trademark when it purchased Ben Hogan Golf in the early 2000’s.

-Clubs and balls remain the meat and potatoes of Callaway’s business, but as the company expands it continues to target other growth markets within the industry — apparel and accessories among them.
+Clubs and balls remain the meat and potatoes of Callaway’s business — the success of Epic and Rogue bear this out — but as the company expands it continues to target other growth markets within the industry, apparel and accessories among them.